 The point is, if you can remove the hassle of simply trying to keep a spreadsheet up to date and remove the margin for error with incorrect cell references or formulas, you can spend more time analyzing the stock situation and ensure that there are:

 - You don’t get caught with large ‘dead stock’ quantities

 - You can identify easily ‘slow-moving’ stock before it becomes a problem

-Learn more about measuring stock in this Free Webinar: Inventory and stock insights or click the button below.
+Learn more about measuring stock in this Free Webinar: Inventory and stock insights.